JohnnyVM/simple_dict/README.md

 ### TODO list
 - improve the documentation, add reference to dictionary
 - Add makefile to create a library
-- init hash_table function?
 - Add guthubs actions for precompile
 - Add more hash implementations
 - Add performance tests
-- Add log
+- Add coverage
 - remove the asserts and improve the error handler
+- Remove the defines
+- Add a sigsev mask if value its a invalid pointer
 ---